Iron and Steel Foundry and Machine Companies, 1850-1950

 By 1920, he was the proprietor of a steel mill and Simon was the manager of the iron foundry.
 Simon later ran American Foundry and Machine.
 Morris headed the Structural Steel and Forge Company and Joseph presided over the Eastern Iron and Metal Company, changing its name to EIMCO in the 1930s.

-In 1918 Nathan Rosenblatt renamed American Foundry and Machine company to Eastern Iron and Metal Corporation.
+Nathan Rosenblatt formed the American Foundry and Machine company in 1913.
+In 1918 the company was renamed as the Eastern Iron and Metal Corporation.
 In the 1930s they shortened the name and called the company EIMCO.
-The first reference in online newspapers was on December 30, 1918.
+The first reference to Eastern Iron and Metal in online newspapers was on December 30, 1918.